dasensioco/edu-devcamp/HOL/HOL1/README.md

     1. Query `https://graph.microsoft.com/v1.0/groups/` to get a list of all groups including the classes.
 Note the id of classes `Science - Biology 2` and `English - Language 1`.

     1. Query `https://graph.microsoft.com/v1.0/groups/<ID OF Science - Biology 2>/members/` to get a list of students in the `Science - Biology 2` class.
-Note the id of a students.
+Note the id of a student.

     1. Change the request method from `GET` to `POST`.
 Query `https://graph.microsoft.com/v1.0/groups/<English - Language 1>/members/$ref` with `{ "@odata.id":"https://graph.microsoft.com/v1.0/users/<ID OF A STUDENT>" }` in the `Request Body` field.
 Make sure you add the [required permissions](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/group_post_members) to your own account.